Van Wood in Sangamon County, Illinois — The American Midwest (Great Lakes)

 Marker series.
 This marker is included in the Daughters of the American Revolution marker series.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this location, measured as the crow flies.
-Abraham Lincoln, Deputy Surveyor, Sangamon County, Illinois (approx. 6 miles away); Long Nine Banquet Site (approx. 6 miles away); Highway Tree Planting (approx. 6.8 miles away); Abraham Lincoln and the Talisman (approx. 7.8 miles away); Middletown's Lincoln (approx. 8.6 miles away); Camp Butler (approx. 10.4 miles away); The Grave of Abraham Lincoln (approx. 10.8 miles away); Building the Lincoln Tomb (approx. 10.8 miles away).
+Abraham Lincoln, Deputy Surveyor, Sangamon County, Illinois (approx. 6 miles away); Long Nine Banquet Site (approx. 6 miles away); Highway Tree Planting (approx. 6.8 miles away); Abraham Lincoln and the Talisman (approx. 7.8 miles away); Middletown's Lincoln Camp Butler (approx. 10.4 miles away); In Memory of Abraham Lincoln (approx. 10.7 miles away); This Vault (approx. 10.7 miles away).

-Related markers. list of markers that are related to this marker.
+Related markers.
+Click here for a list of markers that are related to this marker.
 All the County Line Markers, in order of Lincoln's travels through them along the Circuit of the Eighth Judicial District, 1847 - 1857

 Also see . . .

 1. All the County-Seat Markers. . . in order of Lincoln's travels through them along the Circuit of the Eighth Judicial District, 1847 - 1857.
 (Submitted on October 10, 2008.)